gwaldron/osgearth/docs/source/build.md

 git clone --recurse-submodules https://github.com/gwaldron/osgearth.git repo
 ```

-This will clone the repository into a folder called `repo` and pull down all the submodules.
+This will clone the repository into a folder called `repo` and pull down any submodules.

 ### Step 2 - Install vcpkg